NormalReedus/cache-me-ousside/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Configuration
-`cache-me-ousside` can be configured with JSON5, environment variables, or CLI flags.
-The three configuration methods can be used interchangeably (see the [usage section](#usage) for more details on how to use the configuration methods).
+`cache-me-ousside` can be configured with JSON5/JSON, environment variables, or CLI flags.
+The three configuration methods can be used together (see the [usage section](#usage) for more details on how to use the configuration methods).

 If you are mixing configuration methods, the order of precedence is as follows:
 1. Command line flags